 Community Health Building Open on Park Avenue Campus

-On May 13, 2013, The University of Memphis broke ground on the Community Health Building which now houses the Loewenberg School of Nursing and the School of Communication Sciences and Disorders on the University's Park Avenue Campus.
+On May 13, 2013, The University of Memphis broke ground on the Community Health Building which now houses the Loewenberg College of Nursing and the School of Communication Sciences and Disorders on the University's Park Avenue Campus.
 It offically opened August 2015.

 With 177,000 sq. ft., the building accommodates more than 1,100 nursing students, 70 faculty and staff, and nearly 130 graduate clinicians, clinical and research faculty and staff in communication sciences and disorders.